 My Welsh grandmother was a master in the art of unravelling baby sweaters, adding in a touch of colour and fashioning a new larger-sized sweater.
 As lucky recipients of her woolly creations we never felt cold!

 So to celebrate Wool Week, have a look in your yarn stash for some 100% wool fibre, and start a new woolly project today!
 For find the patterns in the photo above and other woolly patterns, please click here.
-All the patterns are available for instant download from my LoveKnitting store.
+All the patterns are available for instant download.

 Happy Wool Knitting!